This is the ultimate guide to local SEO in 2024.

 So once you’ve optimized your title tags and body copy with the traditional on-page SEO approaches, it’s time to tap into these strategies specifically designed for local small business websites.

 You probably already know that you want to write 100% unique content for every page on your site.

 So if your business serves Boston and Brookline, you want the content for each page to be completely different.

 But what you may not know is that, as long as you avoid duplicate content, you can create these sorts of landing pages for cities that you’re not physically based in.

 This obviously won’t help you rank in the Map Pack.

-(You need a GMB profile for that location for that)
+(You need a Google Business Profile for that location for that.)

 But you can totally rank in the local organic results for lots of different local keywords.
 And as long as you serve folks in that area, the traffic will convert well too.